Do you know what to do if you think you might be sick or have already been diagnosed with COVID-19?

 You may expose others, beginning in the days before you start to show symptoms (presymptomatic transmission).

 Once you are diagnosed with COVID-19, be sure to tell all of your close contacts that they have been exposed, which includes everyone who was within 6 feet of you for at least 15 minutes starting from 48 hours before you began feeling sick.
-That way, they can begin to self-quarantine and avoid exposing others if they get sick too.
+That way, if they aren’t fully vaccinated, then they can begin to self-quarantine and avoid exposing others if they get sick too.

 How Long Will Your Isolation Last?

 How long will you have to stay home, away from other people?

 If you are in self-quarantine because you were exposed to someone with COVID-19, then you should stay home for 14 days after your last contact with that person.
 That’s the incubation period for the SARS-CoV-2 virus.
 Keep in mind that your quarantine restarts every time you have a new exposure, although there are now options to shorten your quarantine.

 On the other hand, if you are in isolation because you have been diagnosed with COVID-19, then you should stay home until: